 Active in the League of California Cities, Bill has served as a director on the League’s board since 2010 and currently represents 59 cities in the Sacramento Valley Division.
 He served as Division President from 2010-2011.
-Bill serves on the League Board Water Task Force and the League Strategic Initiatives Task Force and is the vice-chair of the League’s Public Safety Policy Committee.
+Bill serves on the League Board Water Task Force, League Tribal Relationships Task Force, League Strategic Initiatives Task Force and is the vice-chair of the League’s Public Safety Policy Committee.
 In 2011, he received the Advanced Leadership and the Leadership in Action Awards from the Mayors and Councilmembers Department.

 Jim Hilliard was born in Martinez, CA and lived in Concord where he and his three brothers were competitive swimmers, skin divers and active in a local unicycle club.
 After moving and living in Newark, CA for 2 years, the family relocated to Davis in 1970 where Jim’s father was a State Farm Insurance agent.
 Jim attended Davis High School and was active in football, wrestling and especially music.